 Acas: Step 2 - Settlement agreement

-You will be advised that you should carefully consider any settlement proposals before rejecting or accepting the proposal, for example, if you accept a proposal, your acceptance will be legally binding even if the acceptance is verbal.
+You will be advised that you should carefully consider any settlement proposals before rejecting or accepting any proposal, for example, if you accept a proposal, your acceptance will be legally binding even if the acceptance is verbal.
 If an offer is accepted, Acas will draft a settlement agreement based on the terms that have been agreed by the parties.
-I will advise you about what terms should be included to safeguard your rights, and all the terms will be fully explained to you.
+We will advise you about what terms should be included to safeguard your rights, and all the terms will be fully explained to you.

 Acas: Step 3 - Settlement payment